Use the powerful search feature to find more episodes that you want to listen to!

 I want you to…" There are exercises where you're like cutting and pasting and putting like stickers in or doing

 like vision boards in the book.

 I want you to do all that stuff.

 Don't be afraid to write in it.

-I think it's a great it's a great way to create a business plan that we really need US entrepreneurs without making it too, like formal and to like,serious right,says Brackley.
+I think it's a great way to create a business plan that we really need as entrepreneurs without making it too, like, formal and too, like,

 I review my goals every single day.